puppetlabs/puppet-docs/source/pe/3.2/install_what_and_where.markdown

 PE uses the following services:

-- **`pe-puppet`** (on EL and Debian-based platforms) --- The puppet agent daemon.
-Runs on every agent node.
+- **`pe-activemq`** --- The ActiveMQ message server, which passes messages to the MCollective servers on agent nodes.
+Runs on servers with the puppet master component.
-- **`pe-httpd`** --- Apache 2, which manages and serves puppet master and the console on servers with those roles.
+- **`pe-httpd`** --- Apache 2, which manages and serves puppet master and the console on servers with those components.
 (Note that PE uses Passenger to run puppet master, instead of running it as a standalone daemon.)
 - **`pe-mcollective`** --- The orchestration (MCollective) daemon, which listens for orchestration messages and invokes actions.
 Runs on every agent node.
+- **`pe-memcached`** --- The PE console memcached daemon.
+Runs on the same node as the PE console.
+- **`pe-puppet`** (on EL and Debian-based platforms) --- The puppet agent daemon.
+Runs on every agent node.
 - **`pe-puppet-dashboard-workers`** --- A supervisor that manages the console's background processes.
-Runs on servers with the console role.
+Runs on servers with the console component.
-- **`pe-activemq`** --- The ActiveMQ message server, which passes messages to the MCollective servers on agent nodes.
-Runs on servers with the puppet master role.
--**`pe-puppetdb`** and **`pe-postgresql`** --- daemons that manage and serve the db roles.
+-**`pe-puppetdb`** and **`pe-postgresql`** --- Daemons that manage and serve the database components.
+Note that pe-postgresql is only created if we install and manage PostgreSQL for you.

 ###User Accounts